Research

 Urban Cultivation in Post-Katrina New Orleans

-In this research project, I examine why and how urban gardening emerged and proliferated in post-Katrina New Orleans.
+In this research project, I explored why and how urban gardening emerged and proliferated in post-Katrina New Orleans.
 In this longitudinal study, I demonstrate that urban cultivation was initially overlooked by many during the slow disaster recovery process, but rapidly expanded its practice and visibility during the economic redevelopment period.

 I argue that while urban growers often intended to serve the communities, many were influenced by the economic and political changes in the city, resulting in urban cultivation to be associated more with the new food economy and gentrification than the revival of the long tradition of gardening and local food procurement in the city.